-If there is an insufficient number of candidates, the List Composition Committee shall present a proposal for representatives on the list that shall be put to the Consultative Committee for approval.
+If there is an insufficient number of candidates, the List Composition Committee shall present a proposal for representatives on the list that shall be put to the Consultative Council for approval.

-If there are more candidates than vacancies on the list, the list shall be put to the Consultative Committee for approval.
-A candidate who has presented him/herself and has not been placed on the list can demand that a vote between candidates be held at the meeting of the Consultative Committee.
+If there are more candidates than vacancies on the list, the list shall be put to the Consultative Council for approval.
+A candidate who has presented him/herself and has not been placed on the list can demand that a vote between candidates be held at the meeting of the Consultative Council.

 20.3 The implementation of elections

 The Election Committee decides the lawfulness of candidacies.

 The Election Committee administers and makes decisions on the implementation of elections.
 The decisions of the Election Committee are final.

 The Election Committee shall advertise an invitation for candidacies in newspapers and on the website of the union.
 The deadline for submitting candidacies shall at least be one week.

 Candidacies shall be submitted to the office of the union with names and ID numbers (kennitala) of the candidates.
 The written endorsement of 15 members are needed for candidacies for the Board.
 A written endorsement of 50 members is needed for the candidate for chairman.